stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

-  &ldquo;There are sacraments of evil as well as of good about us, and we live and move to my belief in an unknown world, a place where there are caves and shadows and dwellers in twilight.
-It is possible that man may sometimes return on the track of evolution, and it is my belief that an awful lore is not yet dead.&rdquo;
+   "There are sacraments of evil as well as of good about us, and we live and move to my belief in an unknown world, a place where there are caves and shadows and dwellers in twilight.
+It is possible that man may sometimes return on the track of evolution, and it is my belief that an awful lore is not yet dead. "
-    &mdash;Arthur Machen.
+    --Arthur Machen.

     I.